JanSharp/VRCLockstep/Documentation~/game-states.md

         // This is the game state data structure. private int teamOneScore = 0;
         private int teamTwoScore = 0;
-        // Other scripts can only read, not write. public int TeamOneScore => teamOneScore;
+        // Other scripts can only read, not write.
+Though the game state could be made public,
+        // however any external scripts must only modify it in game state safe events. public int TeamOneScore => teamOneScore;
         public int TeamTwoScore => teamTwoScore;